 For FET, the three terminals are Gate, Source and Drain.
 The voltage at the gate terminal can control a current between source and drain.
 FET is a unipolar transistor in which N channel FET or P channel FET are used for conduction.
 The main applications of FETs are in low noise amplifier, buffer amplifier and an analogue switch.

-Apart from these, there are many other types of transistors which include MOSFET, JFET, insulated-gate bipolar transistor, this film transistor, high electron mobility transistor, inverted-T field-effect transistor (ITFET), fast-reverse epitaxial diode field-effect transistor (FREDFET), Schottky transistor, tunnel field-effect transistor, organic field-effect transistor (OFET), diffusion transistor, etc.
+Apart from these, there are many other types of transistors which include MOSFET, JFET, insulated-gate bipolar transistor, thin-film transistor, high electron mobility transistor, inverted-T field-effect transistor (ITFET), fast-reverse epitaxial diode field-effect transistor (FREDFET), Schottky transistor, tunnel field-effect transistor, organic field-effect transistor (OFET), diffusion transistor, etc.

 How do Transistors work?